mikewgd/edval60th/README.md

 There is also a Grunt task that handles uploading all the files to the server.
 Another module added is browserSync which allows you to view changes in real time.
 No more refreshing :)

+Ive also added an FTP plugin, which removes the hassle of FTPing every file. `grunt deploy` handles uploading the files to the server and uses a config.json (config-base.json renamed, same technique used for PHP include) to allow the files to be uploaded.

 ----
 ####PHP & MySQL
 The majority of this site is build on these two languanges.
 In order for users to post comments and photos they must be registered.
 The information requested in the form is then stored.
 Only registered/logged in users may post.